Bluzzi/Tchoo-Documents/blog/news/Project-Announcement.md

-# We are excited to announce our new project : _The Tchoos_
+# We are excited to announce our new project

 ## Presentation
 The Tchoos is a play to earn pet caring game and an NFT collection of **5000 unique 3D Aliens**.